SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	Syntax: call(%function%, arg1, ..., argN) or :%function%(arg1, ..., argN)

-	By the way, call(function, arg1, ..., argN) can actually be expressed with call=(%function%, arg1, ..., argN, ?) and is therefore provided for convinience.
+	By the way, call(function, arg1, ..., argN) can actually be expressed with call=(function, arg1, ..., argN, ?) and is therefore provided for convinience.

   - call=